WindyYam/gemini_voice_companion/README.md

 ### Activating your voice

 - For the master user, the voice is already recognized by the `master.wav` voice sample.
-- For others, the default keyword is "Jarvis"(Or AI_NAME if you modified it).
+- For others, the default keyword is "Jarvis"(Or AI_NAME if you modified it), or "Nice/Pleased/Good/Ok/xxx to meet you".
 Use it in a phrase long enough to generate a voice embedding, so the AI can recognize the voice subsequentially without the keyword.
-- Once activated, the companion will recognize the current user until another user activates it.
+- For others, once activated, the companion will recognize the current user until another user replace it.
 - All other users other than master will be considered as stranger, Gemini will not react to the house commands from them.
 But will still help with other commands.
 - Keep in mind, if you change the recorder device (like from a microphone to a VoIP output), the system might have problem recognize your voice, so you might need to record the `master.wav` again with new recorder device.
-- Or, a backdoor to temporarily override master user embedding is to say: "Jarvis(Or AI_NAME if you modified it), I'm your master now ..."
+- Or, a backdoor to temporarily override master user embedding is to say: "Jarvis(Or AI_NAME if you modified it), ...
+I'm your master ..."
 (As long as the phrase have AI_NAME and master together), this will force to update the main embedding no matter who is speaking(A notification sound will play).

 ## Customization